-The sample size calculations are based on the primary outcome for the study being FM (kg) at 22 months as measured by air displacement plethysmography (BODPOD).
-For the power calculation, a mean cluster size of n=90 children is assumed, which we expect based on our inclusion criteria of $\geq 2$ classes per school year, an anticipated mean of 20 enrolled children per class, and a drop-out/missing data of 15%.
+The sample size calculations are based on the primary outcome for the study being FM (kg) at 18-22 months as measured by air displacement plethysmography (BODPOD).
+For the power calculation, a mean cluster size of n=58 children is assumed, which we expect based on the current status of recruitment of schools.
+We anticipate a total of 2,350 eligible children and a participation rate of 70%, and with an expected drop-out/missing data rate of 15%, which provides an expected mean of 58 children in each of the 24 clusters in the analytical sample.
 Others and we have managed to limit missing data to approximately this amount in previous large-scale school-based cluster randomized trials in young people (61-63).
-Thus, we aim to enrol a mean of n=105 children from each school district.
+Thus, we aim to enrol a mean of n=69 children from each school.
 We assume a cluster size coefficient of variation of 0.24 based on the OPUS School Meal Study (64) PHASAR data (65) (1st to 4th grade children), a standard deviation of FM of 4.65 kg in both groups based on OPUS, and a conservative estimate of the intra-cluster correlation coefficient in FM (kg) of 0.03 based on PHASAR data (PI's of the OPUS and PHASAR study are part of the scientific team in Generation Healthy Kids).
 Finally, because we plan to adjust for baseline FM (kg) in our primary analysis, we also assume a correlation between baseline and follow-up FM (kg) of 0.8 in the power calculation.
 With an expected enrolment of 24 clusters in 1:1 ratio allocation to intervention and control, we have decided to additionally control for type-1 error due to a planned correction of small (cluster) sample using the Satterthwaite correction for mixed linear models (66) by lowering alpha to 0.025 in the power calculations.
-With a cluster size of 90 and 24 clusters (expected n=2,160 children in the analytical sample and 2,520 enrolled children at baseline), we have a power of 80% to detect a significant mean difference of -0.76 kg FM or greater at 22 months between intervention and control.
-In OPUS data, this difference corresponds to -0.15 BMI-z score (95% CI -0.144; -0.158), and a previous cohort study based on The Copenhagen School Health Records Register reported that a 1 kg increase in FM at 10 years of age was associated with a 12% and 15% increased risk of type 2 diabetes at 50 years of age for boys and girls, respectively (67), which corresponds to an 8% and 10% decrease in risk per -0.76 kg FM.
-Thus, the planned study is powered to detect a fairly small, but also clinically relevant size of mean difference in FM at 22 months between intervention and control.
+With a cluster size of 58 and 24 clusters (expected n=1,398 children in the analytical sample and 1,645 enrolled children at baseline), we have a power of 80% to detect a significant mean difference of -0.81 kg FM or greater at 18-22 months between intervention and control.
+In OPUS data, this difference corresponds to -0.15 BMI-z score (95% CI -0.15; -0.17), and a previous cohort study based on The Copenhagen School Health Records Register reported that a 1 kg increase in FM at 10 years of age was associated with a 12% and 15% increased risk of type 2 diabetes at 50 years of age for boys and girls, respectively (67), which corresponds to a 10% and 12% decrease in risk per -0.81 kg FM.
+Thus, the planned study is powered to detect a fairly small, but also clinically relevant size of mean difference in FM at 18-22 months between intervention and control.